Students with Intellectual Disabilities

 - Receive an honest assessment of their career potentials and the continuing supports they will require in the workplace.

-- Complete the Career Skills Institute Program Application.
+- Complete a CSI Program Application.
 If you have a legal guardian, provide legal documentation and contact information.

 - Submit a letter of recommendation from a high school counselor, college counselor, or supervisor.